dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

  - Compile the example by pressing the "Build" button.
  - Depending on the available devices on the end user side, one can either burn the SPI flash of the TINY module and detach the TINY module from the motherboard, apply a coin cell battery and operate.
 Or download the fw directly to RAM on a TINY module or a DA14531 daughtercard and remain attach to the motherboard in order to print out the messages generated.
 On this demo setup both DA14531 used remain connected to their motherboards and both are printing on different terminals.
  - For loading the executable to the SPI flash memory (have a look at the [SmartSnippets Toolbox User Manual](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/tools/SPIFlashProgrammer.html) for instructions).
- - As soon as there are two devices up and running open up your Device Manager (for Windows OS) and there will be four COM ports enumerated as shown in the following figure.
+ - As soon as the devices are hooked on the PC open up your Device Manager (for Windows OS) and there will be four COM ports enumerated as shown in the following figure.
 In this case there are two motherboards connected on the PC each motherboard exposes one pair of serial ports each.
-Always choose the lowest port number of each pair for printing out UART messages.
+Always choose the lowest port number of each pair for printing out UART messages genarated from the fw.

 ![com-ports](media/four_com_ports.png)